EFI-courses/representing-data-2526/README.md

 # Representing-Data(RD)-2526
-Python files for Representing Data (RD) EFI module for 2025/2026
+Python files and necessary other details for Representing Data (RD) EFI module for 2025/2026 on specific exercise set folders

 **Intro2Python** - *Set 0*